 Location: Underway to Barbados

 We weighed anchor this morning with all halyards attached, sail covers removed, fuel transferred to relevant tanks and sheets fair led.
 After a tricky sail set off the wind into a ripping current, we were making way once more, this time for the island of Barbados lying approximately 90 miles east of the Caribbean Windward Island chain.
-Whilst we continue our sail along the South American coast line in the shallows of the continental shelf, the seas remain a little choppy but the wind is fair and Argo is ploughing onwards at a very respectable 11+ knots riding the favorable Guyana current to the North West.
+Whilst we continue our sail along the South American coastline in the shallows of the continental shelf, the seas remain a little choppy.
+Still, the wind is fair, and Argo is plowing onwards at a very respectable 11+ knots riding the favorable Guyana current to the North West.

 We are all collectively eagerly anticipating a new destination, scenery, and cultural vibe with fingers crossed for a calm anchorage whereby Argo may once again rest easy in clear waters above the white Caribbean sand.